-Eating healthily can seem time consuming.
+Eating healthily can seem time-consuming.
 Healthier meals often involve lots of prepping and chopping.
 If you are making meals from scratch, get into the habit make enough to be able to freeze some.
-Then on a day when you really can’t be bothered to take ages cooking, or get home late, you have a healthy meal already prepared for you.
+Then on a day when you really can’t be bothered to take ages cooking, you have a healthy meal already prepared for you.
 Why not try this Ochazuke recipe – its healthy, delish and only takes 10 minutes to make.

 Eating well means drinking well too.
 Start your day with a powerful blend of Miles Super Green, Matcha and Turmeric Tea.
 Packed with antioxidants, this is a dink your body will thank you for.
 When it comes to the end of the day lots of people like to wind down with a glass of wine.
 Alcohol piles on the pounds, though, due to its high sugar content.
 Ditch the alcohol in favour of fruity mocktails, why not try our Berry Berry Mocktail?

 If you are feeling bored, it’s time to set yourself a new challenge.
 This could be a work challenge or a hobby.
-Doing something purely for your enjoyment has a great affect on your mood.
-Whether you decide to take part in a sport, drawing or join a book club.
+Doing something purely for your enjoyment has a great effect on your mood.
+Whether you decide to walk 10,000 steps a day, take up drawing or join a virtual book club.
 If you really enjoyed something years ago and why not pick it back up again?
 Whatever it is, enjoy taking time out and focusing on something for yourself.